jesta88/marrow/README.md

 ![marrow's unified LOD field: 65,536 animated characters — a near CPU Tier-A foreground continuing into a baked Tier-B GPU crowd, the far tail collapsing into a bone-line skeleton horizon](hero.jpg)

-*The [demo](demo/)'s unified LOD field at 65,536 entities: each character is classified per frame by camera distance into a CPU Tier-A foreground and a baked-GPU Tier-B crowd, the far tail rendered as bone-line skeletons.
-Capture your own with `marrow_demo --no-hud --screenshot hero.png`.*
+*The [demo](demo/)'s unified LOD field at 65,536 entities: each character is classified per frame by camera distance into a CPU Tier-A foreground and a baked-GPU Tier-B crowd, the far tail rendered as bone-line skeletons.*

 marrow turns skeletons and animation clips into skinning matrices.
 It is *batch-first*: one call animates `N` instances that share a skeleton, so you can drive tens of thousands of characters without tens of thousands of per-instance virtual calls.
-It never allocates, never touches a graphics API, and never spawns a thread it doesn't own — it emits data and the format specs to decode it, and leaves scheduling, GPU upload, and the animation state machine to you.

-> Think *ozz-animation's quality and offline pipeline, but in C with a flat universal ABI,
-> designed across-instance so the crowd case vectorizes, with a baked-texture GPU crowd tier
-> built into the same asset pipeline.*

-The public API is the single header [`marrow.h`](marrow.h).
-All symbols are prefixed `mrw_` (types/functions) or `MRW_` (macros/enums).
-The on-disk format is `.mrw` (magic `MRRW`).

 📖 **Documentation:** **<https://jesta88.github.io/marrow/>** — quick start, how-to guides,
 concepts, and the API reference (generated from `marrow.h`).
 Built from [`site/`](site/) with